“Half the money I spend on advertising is wasted;

 Simply take the amount of new patient fees you generated from your marketing (revenue) minus the amount of money you spent (cost) and divide that difference by the cost.
 Multiply the result by 100 to convert to a percentage.

-Long term ROI takes a more meaningful look at your promotional investment, since it considers both the immediate and ongoing revenue you will generate from each new patient you acquire over the entire time they remain active at your office.
+Long term ROI takes a more meaningful look at your dental marketing budget, since it considers both the immediate and ongoing revenue you will generate from each new patient you acquire over the entire time they remain active at your office.
 That calculation is a bit more complicated, but we do have an easy alternative.

 Getting Accurate Data